-- 18. A member of SSD will arrange and attend a meeting with the student and a member of the student's faculty or their Academic Adviser to discuss the concern or disclosure raised and support available.
-It should be made clear to the student that the University has a duty of care to support students and to ensure that they are able to study. - 18.1.
-The member of faculty and the member of SSD shall have the discretion to implement a Support Plan, giving details of: - 18.1.1.
-Steps the student and the University should take, including any short-term support or reasonable adjustments agreed, in order to enable the student to continue to study without further difficulty or disruption. - 18.1.2.
-What will happen if the student does not agree or engage with the Support Plan e.g., this could result in their ability to study being further considered and their case being referred to Stage 2. - 19.
-Recommend that the student receive a Learning Support Plan as set out in the Student Disability Policy. - 20.
-Recommend to the student that they undertake a voluntary Change in Circumstances: Break in Studies. - 21.
-Request that the student obtain a medical or psychological assessment in order to help inform the University about what support and accommodations would be appropriate. - 21.1.
+- 20. A member of SSD will arrange and attend a meeting with the student and a member of the student's faculty or their Academic Adviser to discuss the concern or disclosure raised and support available.
+It should be made clear to the student that the University has a duty of care to support students and to ensure that they are able to study. - 20.1.
+The member of faculty and the member of SSD shall have the discretion to implement a Support Plan, giving details of:

+- 20.1.1.
+Steps the student and the University should take, including any short-term support or reasonable adjustments agreed, in order to enable the student to continue to study without further difficulty or disruption. - 20.1.2.
+What will happen if the student does not agree or engage with the Support Plan e.g., this could result in their ability to study being further considered and their case being referred to Stage 2. - 21.
+Recommend that the student receive a Learning Support Plan as set out in the Student Disability Policy. - 22.
+Recommend to the student that they undertake a voluntary Change in Circumstances: Break in Studies. - 23.
+Request that the student obtain a medical or psychological assessment in order to help inform the University about what support and accommodations would be appropriate. - 23.1.
 Any other appropriate or proportionate action.
-This could include a direct referral to Stage 2 if, following the meeting, it becomes apparent that the student is at serious risk of harm to themselves or others.

-- 22. The Support Plan will include a review date where the effectiveness of the support and the student's wellbeing and engagement will be re-assessed.
+This could include a direct referral to Stage 2 if, following the meeting, it becomes apparent that the student is at serious risk of harm to themselves or others or they are likely to continue to behave in a manner that is disruptive or distressing. - 24.
+The Support Plan will include a review date where the effectiveness of the support and the student's wellbeing and engagement will be reassessed.
 This period should normally be between two and four weeks but may be longer or shorter, if felt appropriate in the circumstances.
 On or near the review date, a review meeting will be held with the student, faculty member or Academic Adviser, and SSD staff.
-At this meeting the Support Plan may be: - 22.1. ended if it is felt the issues of concern have been adequately addressed; - 22.2. extended for another defined period; - 22.3. revised if additional or alternative support is needed; or - 22.4. a decision taken to refer the student to Stage 2 if the student is not engaging with the support, if behaviours of concern continue, or if it is considered that the student's wellbeing is too poor to engage with study. - 23.
-SSD and the member of faculty or Academic Adviser are encouraged to make more than one attempt to engage the student with the Stage 1 process if they are reluctant, before referring to Stage 2.
+At this meeting the Support Plan may be: - 24.1. ended if it is felt the issues of concern have been adequately addressed; - 24.2. extended for another defined period; - 24.3. revised if additional or alternative support is needed; or - 24.4. a decision taken to refer the student to Stage 2 if the student is not engaging with the support, if behaviours of concern continue, or if it is considered that the student's wellbeing is too poor to engage with study.

+25. SSD and the member of faculty or Academic Adviser are encouraged to make more than one attempt to engage the student with the Stage 1 process if they are reluctant, before referring to Stage 2.